Learn how to avoid grammar errors with articles.

 – The Myers–Briggs questionnaire is commonly used in organisations.

-5. There are a couple of simple rules you can follow to make sure you have not made any serious errors with your articles.
+5. There are a couple of simple rules you can follow to make sure you haven’t made any serious errors with your articles.

 – Equipment was used to analyse the samples.